telerik/kendo-ui-core/docs/controls/editors/upload/overview.md

 Refer to an existing Upload instance via the [`jQuery.data()`](http://api.jquery.com/jQuery.data/).
 Once a reference has been established, use the [Upload API](/api/javascript/ui/upload) to control its behavior.

-The example below demonstrates how to access an existing Upload instance.
+The following example demonstrates how to access an existing Upload instance.

 ###### Example